We Have Answers: After a car accident where the other driver doesn’t have insurance, you might have a lot of questions about what happens next.

 Who’s going to pay for the medical care you need?
 That varies depending on the part you played in the accident.

-The rationale for no-fault laws is that accident victims are able to get medical care and bills paid more quickly.
-They don’t have to wait for insurance companies to figure out who is at fault if their own insurer pays, anyway.
+The rationale for no-fault laws is that accident victims can get medical care and bills paid more quickly.
+They don’t have to wait for insurance companies to figure out who is at fault if their insurer pays, anyway.

 As a New Jersey driver, you’re required to purchase auto insurance.
 Without coverage, you can’t legally drive according to state laws.